-Figure 16: Family Members Receiving Family-to-Family Training Unduplicated Count by Quarter held in the EC, NE, OK, SE, SW and TU regions during the 2nd Quarter of FY04.
-To date, training has been provided to 582 individuals.
+Figure 16: Family Members Receiving Family-to-Family Training Unduplicated Count by Quarter

+A total of 70 individuals received Family-to-Family training in the 3rd Quarter of FY04, down from 103 individuals trained in the prior quarter (Figure 16).
+Training sessions were held in the EC, NE, OK, SE, SW and TU regions during the 3rd Quarter of FY04.
+To date, training has been provided to 652 individuals.